hao-ai-lab/FastVideo/README.md

 ### What is this?

 As state-of-the-art video diffusion models grow in size and sequence length, their become prohibitive to use.
-For instance, sampling a 5-second 480p video with Mochi takes 2 minutes on 8 X H100.
-To make those wonderful video diffusion model more **accessible**, FastVideo aim to make large video diffusion models efficient to train and fast to infer.
-It is an open framework for distilling, training, and inferencing large-scale video diffusion models.
+For instance, sampling a 5-second 720P video with Hunyuan takes 13 minutes on 4 X A100.
+FastVideo aim to make large video diffusion models fast to infer and efficient to train, and thus making them more **accessible**.

 We introduce FastMochi and FastHunyuan, distilled versions of the Mochi and Hunyuan video diffusion models.
 FastMochi achieves high-quality sampling with just 8 inference steps.
 FastHunyuan maintains sampling quality with only 4 inference steps.